Many or all companies we feature compensate us. Compensation and editorial

 Editor’s note: The REPAYE plan has been renamed and rebranded as the Savings on a Valuable Education (SAVE) plan.
 Check out our resource on the SAVE plan.

-If you have federal student loans, you may be able to take advantage of the Revised Pay As You Earn (REPAYE) program to help with repayment.
+If you have federal student loans, you may have taken advantage of the Revised Pay As You Earn (REPAYE) program to help with repayment—now known as the Saving on a Valuable Education (SAVE) Repayment Plan.

 Prior to 2015, select federal student loan borrowers relied on the Pay As You Earn (PAYE) program to lower their monthly payments.
-Though this program certainly helped some borrowers, the benefits were limited to those who took out their first loan after Oct.
-1, 2007, and were able to meet specific financial hardship requirements.
+This program helped some borrowers, but the benefits were limited to those who took out their first loan after October 1, 2007 and met specific financial hardship requirements.

-As a result of rising student debt and the limited nature of the PAYE program, former President Barack Obama requested the U.S. Department of Education create a plan that extended the benefits of PAYE to include more borrowers, namely those with older federal student loan debt or those who didn’t meet the financial requirements of other plans.
-The result was a Revised Pay As You Earn program.
+Due to rising student debt and the limited nature of the PAYE program, former President Barack Obama requested the U.S. Department of Education create a plan to extend the benefits of PAYE to include more borrowers, namely those with older federal student loan debt or those who didn’t meet the financial requirements of other plans.
+The result was a revised Pay As You Earn program.

-Under the REPAYE program, eligible borrowers can receive the benefit of lower monthly payments and the possibility of loan forgiveness after 20 to 25 years of on-time repayment.
+In 2023, REPAYE was replaced by the SAVE Repayment Plan.
+Under SAVE, eligible borrowers can get lower monthly payments and an interest benefit that can keep loan balances from growing.
+The SAVE plan also simplifies IDR enrollment for married couples and allows for the possibility of loan forgiveness after 20 to 25 years of on-time repayment.

 If you enroll in the REPAYE program, you can expect monthly payments capped at 10% of your discretionary income.
 Your discretionary income, at least as it relates to the REPAYE program, is based on the difference between your annual income and 150% of the poverty guideline for your household size.